bluerogue251/DBSubsetter/load-test/instructions.md

 * There is a pre-existing AMI with dependencies and some test data pre-installed.
   Spin up an EC2 instance from this AMI (Amazon Machine Image) ID ami-026d4599c1d66c647.
-  For consistency, use a "General Purpose" `t2.large` instance type (2 vCPUs, 8GB RAM)
+  For consistency, use a "General Purpose" `t2.large` instance type (2 vCPUs, 8GB RAM).
 * Build an uber jar of the DBSubsetter application locally with:
   `$ sbt 'set test in assembly := {}' assembly`
 * `$ scp` the uber jar from your machine into the running EC2 instance